On linear weak predictability with single point spectrum degeneracy: Introduction

-We emphasize that this result is not a straightforward rewording of criterion (\ref{KK}) applicable for stochastic Gaussian processes with the spectral densities.
-The properties of these stationary processes are quite special and cannot be mechanically transferred to deterministic functions and their spectrums.
-For example, it appears that the criterion of recoverability of a single value for a discrete time stationary Gaussian process is different than in the pathwise pathwise deterministic setting (\cite{D17}, p.86).

-To prove the predictability of the anti-causal convolutions, we obtained a family of new linear predictors represented by causal convolutions (Theorem \ref{ThM}).
-These predictors are not error free; however, the prediction error can be made arbitrarily small, and there is some robustness with respect to the noise contamination.
-The predictors are given explicitly in the frequency domain, and they do not require to know the shape of the spectrum unlike the linear predictors commonly used in the existing literature (see e.g. \cite{W,K,M,V,Ly}).
+The predictors suggested in the paper are not error free; however, the prediction error can be made arbitrarily small, and there is some robustness with respect to the noise contamination.
 The predictors suggested here are constructed using the approach developed in \cite{D08,D10,D12,D12b} but are quite different.

+We emphasize that this result is not a straightforward rewording linear of extrapolation results known for stochastic Gaussian processes with the spectral densities.
+One reason for this is that the properties of these stationary processes are quite special and cannot be mechanically transferred to deterministic functions and their spectrums.
+For example, it appears that the criterion of recoverability of a single value for a discrete time stationary Gaussian process is different than in the pathwise deterministic setting (\cite{D17}, p.86).
+Furthermore, the optimal extrapolating operators known for Gaussian stationary processes have to be constructed for a particular shape of the spectral density (see e.g. \cite{Dym,W,M,V,Ly,Yaglom}).
+On the other hand, unlike the linear predictors known for the Gaussian processes, the predictors introduced below are "universal" meaning that they do not require to know the shape of the spectrum (i.e. the Fourier transform) of the underlying processes; the same predictor can be used for a large class of different processes.

 The paper is organized in the following manner.
-In Section \ref{secDef}, we formulate the definition of the weak predictability and consider its connection with a uniqueness of the extrapolation from semi-infinite intervals (Definition \ref{def1} and Proposition \ref{corrE}).
+In Section \ref{secDef}, we formulate the definitions and background facts related to the linear weak predictability.
 In Section \ref{secM}, we formulate the main theorems on predictability and predictors (Theorem \ref{Th1} and Theorem \ref{ThM}).
 Section \ref{secProof} contains the proofs.
 In Section \ref{secRob}, we discuss the robustness of the predictors.
-Finally, in Section \ref{secCon}, we summarize our results.
+Finally, in Section \ref{secCon}, we discuss our results.